 - Promote evidence based surgical practice and training to our residents

-- Foster and facilitate clinical and basic research to advance excellent patient care
+- Foster and facilitate clinical research and quality improvement to advance excellent patient care

 - Advance the surgeon's understanding of healthcare systems, team based medical care and the impact of complexity on patient care